nerab/dropcaster/VISION.markdown

 Author: Nicolas E. Rabenau <nerab@gmx.at>

-# What is the problem Dropcaster is trying to solve?
+# What is the problem that Dropcaster is trying to solve?

 You have a number of podcast episodes that you would like to publish as a feed.
 Nothing else - no fancy website, no stats, nothing but the pure podcast.